tombomba/tombomba.github.io/_posts/2021-09-26-verhoeven-benedetta-your-sexy-nun-movie.md

 A dozen or so Catholics from a right-leaning fringe group made noise this Sunday afternoon.
 Right outside a movie theater.
 One guy carried a megaphone.
 A snare drum was involved.
 A sign read, "I'm Catholic.
 Stop attacking my faith."
 Another, "Why the endless insults to Jesus?"

 It was an insignificant rally, and quickly became [publicity](https://twitter.com/TheNYFF/status/1442193742396465155) for the film.
 Nobody blocked access to the venue.
 A riot did not erupt.
 (The middlebrows still appreciate peaceful protests, don't they?)
-While it's easy to [point and laugh](https://twitter.com/TomiLaffly/status/1442202169386536961), not every spiritual person with a placard is a member of a hate group.
+While it's easy to make assumptions, to [point and laugh](https://twitter.com/TomiLaffly/status/1442202169386536961), not every spiritual person with a placard is a member of a hate group.
 They may even have a point.

 If another movie treated Islam or Judaism as a cheap magic show, as a source of prurient interest, I imagine these same critics would demand retractions and apologies.
 They wouldn't hesitate to beat their social media pulpits in self-righteous fury.
 When it comes to Catholicism, though, there's no problem, right?
 Take the cheap shot because no one will mind.